-To link to this resource use: https://libraries.indiana.edu/resources/franchthi
+To link to this database use: https://libraries.indiana.edu/databases/franchthi

 The archives of the Franchthi Project include color images, an extensive collection of black and white negatives and contact prints, copies of the excavation notebooks, the original inventory books for all finds and correspondence related to the Franchthi Cave located near the southwestern tip of the Argolid peninsula across the bay from the fishing village of Kiladha, Greece.